-Manhattan School of Music is located at 122nd and Broadway.
+Manhattan School of Music is located on Claremont Avenue, just north of 122nd Street.
 Visit us in person!
 Meanwhile, here's a photo tour of our campus.

 Main Building, Exterior

 Andersen Residence Hall